The Best Bath Towels for Sensitive Skin (2026)

 Which towel material is best for sensitive skin?

-For most reactive skin, a soft 100% cotton towel is the safest starting point because it is breathable, free of synthetic coatings, and gets softer with washing.
+For most reactive skin, a soft 100% cotton towel is the safest starting point: breathable, free of synthetic coatings, and softer with each wash.
 Long-staple cottons such as Supima or Turkish cotton have fewer short fibers that scratch, which is why several of our picks use them.
-Fine microfiber can also work very well thanks to its smooth, lint-free weave, but a small number of people find synthetic fibers feel slick or warm, so it comes down to personal preference.
+Fine microfiber works well too thanks to its smooth, lint-free weave, though some people find synthetic fibers slick or warm, so the call comes down to preference.

 Should I wash new towels before using them on sensitive skin?

 Yes.
 New towels often carry manufacturing residues, sizing, and loose dye that can irritate sensitive skin, so wash them once or twice before first use.
-Use a fragrance-free, dye-free detergent, skip fabric softener because it coats the fibers and reduces absorbency, and consider a half-cup of white vinegar in the first wash to set the color and strip residue.
-This first wash also removes the initial lint and brings out the softness in cotton towels.
+Use a fragrance-free, dye-free detergent, skip fabric softener because it coats the fibers and cuts absorbency, and add a half-cup of white vinegar to the first wash to set the color and strip residue.
+That first wash also clears the early lint and brings out the softness in cotton towels.

 Are microfiber towels safe for sensitive or eczema-prone skin?

 For many people, yes.
-Quality microfiber has an extremely fine, lint-free weave that glides over skin without the scratch of a low-grade cotton towel, and it dries fast, which discourages the mildew that can aggravate irritation.
-The caveats are that microfiber is synthetic and less breathable than cotton, so some eczema-prone users prefer the natural feel of organic cotton.
-If you have not used microfiber before, test it on a small area first and pat your skin dry rather than rubbing.
+Quality microfiber has a fine, lint-free weave that glides over skin without the scratch of a low-grade cotton towel, and it dries fast, which holds off the mildew that can aggravate irritation.
+The caveats: microfiber is synthetic and less breathable than cotton, so some eczema-prone skin does better with the natural feel of organic cotton.
+If you have not used microfiber before, test it on a small area first and pat your skin dry instead of rubbing.